cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.0.0 (2018-12-17) =
+* Fixed another issue with cached prices ending up in product feeds.

+= 3.9.9 (2018-12-16) =
+* Added support for Cyrillic characters for CSV files.

+= 3.9.8 (2018-12-16) =
+* Fixed a bug: caching caused product feeds to contain wrong and changing prices in product feeds.
+This only happened on very rare occaccions but has been fixed now.

+= 3.9.7 (2018-12-14) =
+* Fixed a bug: when all pre-defined fields for custom feeds where deleted and new fields were added the product feed would break.
+This has now been fixed.
+* Made improvements to the JSON (structured data fix for the WooCommerce bug)

 = 3.9.6 (2018-12-11) =
 * Removed the option to create Google Shopping / Merchant Center CSV feeds.
 The only option left is XML feeds.
 Current CSV feeds remain working ofcourse.